Only one person made the sautie bannock, and she was not allowed to speak. The other girls would try to tease her into speaking.

 A ring would be worked into the dough.
 The cooked bannock was shared out amongst the unmarried women present; whoever got the piece with the ring would be the next to be married.

-Sautie Bannock was also made on Hallowe’en as a Samhain Bannock; these ones had soot in them.
+Sautie bannock was also made on Hallowe’en as a Samhain bannock; these ones had soot in them.
 The bannock would be made by four or five single women working together in silence.
 A small bit of soot would be added.
 They were not supposed to speak until the next morning.
-They would each take a piece of the Sautie Bannock to put under their pillow that night in order to dream about who would be their husband.
+They would each take a piece of the bannock to put under their pillow that night in order to dream about who would be their husband.

 “Sautie” comes from the Gaelic word for “soot”, which was “suidh.”